thijstriemstra/garduino/arduino/pygarden/README.md

 ## Features

 Controls 12V water valve and water pump and starts them once a day to water the plants for a period of time.
-Water flow meter keeps track of how much water is used.
+A water flow meter keeps track of how much water is used.

 Device status is displayed on a small 0.91 inch OLED screen.